mkowusujr/Espressions/pages/poems/bike.md

 Slowly and steadily I had no more fears
 As my confidence increased I stretched myself to higher levels
 Like a child finally figuring out how to walk and run about
-The muscle memory became ingrained and the skill was now simple and plane
+The muscle memory became ingrained and the skill was now simple and plain
 After all that trial and error, it clicked it was there
-Im free now fear!
+I'm free now fear!
 I can pedal anywhere